Snow Emergency Information

 Crews salt intersections only where the majority of stopping and turning takes place.
 This permits "tracking" of salt beyond the intersection, and within a few days after a snow, the area is mostly free of ice or snow.
 Concentrating on intersections protects the streets and the environment, saving the taxpayers money.

 This covers major storms of more than four inches of snow.
-The entire city will be plowed starting with Priority One roads, then Priority Two streets (only if school is in session, otherwise the city goes straight to all local roads), finally Priority Three roads are completed.
+The entire city will be plowed starting with Priority One roads, then Priority Two streets (only if school is in session, otherwise the city goes straight to Priority Three), finally Priority Three roads are completed.
 Salting of intersections begins when dictated by conditions.
 Plowing is started in a different section of the city after each snowfall as a matter of fairness.
-You can stay abreast of plowing operations by calling the Snow Emergency Hotline at (248) 246-3442.

 The Department of Public Service is often bombarded by complaints when snow is plowed into people's driveways.
 Unfortunately, it is an unavoidable circumstance because plows are fixed to push the snow to the curb and there's no place for it to go other than the driveway.
-It means the end of the driveway must be cleaned again after the plow goes through.
-It also means the City snowplow driver's work isn't entirely done after they finish a long day's work.
-Waiting at home in the driveway is that same pile of snow that residents have to shovel.
+It means the end of the driveway must be cleared again after the plow goes through.

 The City apologizes for the inconvenience, but a plowed street is vitally important for emergency vehicles, and permits residents to go to work, school, etc.